cruzedcruz/Cybersecurity-Week-13/WEEK 13.md

 Only the _jumpbox__ machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 - _TODO: XX.215.XXX.XXX or your ip address. ( to see your ip address go to whatismyipaddress.com)

-Machines within the network can only be accessed by __each other__.
+Machines within the network can only be accessed by each other.
 - _TODO: Which machine did you allow to access your ELK VM?
 Web-1, Web-2 and Web 3A What was its IP address?
 10.1.0.4